 The College of Continuing and Professional Studies has opened doors for learners for over 100 years, We give you the tools to navigate your career path and stay engaged with the world through degrees and certificates, professional development courses, and personal enrichment programs.

 The College of Continuing and Professional Studies (CCAPS) encourages alumni to join the University of Minnesota Alumni Association (UMAA).
-In addition to becoming a UMAA member, there are a number of free personal and professional development opportunities to engage with CCAPS and UMAA as an alum.
+Becoming a UMAA member provides a number of free personal and professional development opportunities to engage with CCAPS and UMAA as an alum.
 Here are just a few!

 As alumni, you have real-world perspectives that current students can learn from.
 Engage with CCAPS as an Alumni Ambassador and share the valuable insights you've gained in your career.
 Learn more about such options as being a guest lecturer, participating in a panel discussion, connecting with students as a career resource, helping with recruiting efforts, and more.

 The Construction Management and Facilities Management Alumni Club is the official network for the College of Continuing and Professional Studies Construction Management and Facilities Management graduates.
 Visit their page to learn more about how to be engaged as a CMgt and FM alum!

 Providing an internship for a CCAPS student is a win-win proposition: your organization gets professional expertise for a research project, program, or other project, while the student gets the opportunity to see firsthand how coursework can be applied in a work setting.